by Philomath Films

 *Greg (Ceres) received parole, got married, worked as a civil engineer, published poetry online.
 After fighting a serious bout with cancer, Greg died a free man in June, 2017.

 *Ron (Ferdinand) after 25 consecutive years of incarceration, Ron was paroled in April, 2016.
 He continues to make a life for himself outside the razor-wire.
+Ron works as a life coach and mentor to young people at the Spot, a Goodwill program in Louisville, KY.

 *Red (Miranda) received parole in 2008.
 In 2010, he returned to prison on a new conviction and parole violation.
 He was paroled in 2019.